 Part of Margaret Tait Commission

-LUX Scotland is pleased to announce that the call for nominations for the 2019/20 Margaret Tait Award opened on 15 October 2018.
+LUX Scotland is pleased to announce that the call for nominations for the 2020/21 Margaret Tait Award is now open.
 The Margaret Tait Award is Scotland’s most prestigious moving image prize for artists.
 Inspired by the pioneering Orcadian filmmaker and poet Margaret Tait (1918 – 99), the award recognises experimental and innovative artists working with the moving image, offering a unique avenue of commissioning and production support and providing a high profile platform to exhibit newly commissioned work.

 Established in 2010, the Margaret Tait Award is a LUX Scotland commission delivered in partnership with Glasgow Film, with support from Screen Scotland.
 The only award of its kind in Scotland, it allows LUX Scotland, Glasgow Film and Screen Scotland to make a lasting and meaningful impact on the careers of new filmmaking talent, support new commissions and forge new partnerships across the sector.